disqus/gutter/README.rst

 ``chimera.active()`` API
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A common use case of chimera-client is to use it during the processing of a web request.
+A common use case of chimera is to use it during the processing of a web request.
 During execution of code, different code paths are taken depending on if certain swtiches are active or not.
 Often times there are mutliple switches in existence at any one time and they all need to be checked against multiple arguments.
 To handle this use case, Chimera provides a higher-level API.

 To check if a ``Switch`` is active, simply call ``chimera.active()`` with the Switch name: